 Designed by Karl Malmvall

 Karl Malmvall has designed a step ladder beautiful enough to be placed on the wall as a piece of decoration, rather than to be stoved away in a dark closet.
 There is even a small hook included for the purpose, so that it always can be within reach.
 Step was awarded in 2011 as best furniture piece of the year by the design magazines Wallpaper and Swedish Elle Decoration.
 Step Mini is a step stool that also can be used as a folding chair.
-Like its larger cousin ‘Step’ step ladder, the Step Mini step stool is supplied with a specially designed hook for wall-mounting, allowing it to always be within reach.
+Like its larger cousin ‘Step’, Step Mini also has a specially designed hook for wall-mounting.

 Foldable step ladder in solid beech/oak wood.
 Supplied with a hook for wall-mounting.
 Dimensions folded: W 45, H 132, D 5 cm (W 18", H 52", D 2").
 Unfolded: Platform height 66 cm (26"), total height 126 cm (50"), depth 77 cm (30").

 Step Mini step stool

 Foldable step stool in solid beech/oak wood.
 High gloss lacquer.
 Supplied with a hook for wall-mounting.
 Dimensions folded: W 47.5, H 96, D 4.5 cm (W 19", H 38", D 2").
 Unfolded: Seat height 45 cm (18"), total height 81 cm (32"), depth 61 cm (24").